-- 4. In depth discussions with Heads of Service: these will be scheduled for the reviews identified for 2016/17. - 5.
-Board members to shadow staff (with their agreement): this can be considered for the reviews identified for 2016/17. - 6.
+- the reviews identified for 2016/17. - 5.
+Board members to shadow staff (with their agreement): this will be arranged, as appropriate with an opportunity for all Board Members to be involved and for the reviews prioritised in 2016/17. - 6.
 Staff Facebook page: over 600 staff have signed up and this is one of several ways to communicate about Phase 3. - 7.
 New digital tools for engagement: options are narrowed down and are being costed and as part of our Digital Highland approach.